ISA reference page

 The RegDataSrc mux

-Back on the main circuit, you need to set up a MUX on the register file’s input like the image on the right.
-Details:
+On the main circuit, you need to set up a MUX on the register file’s input as so:

-Keep the order of the values on the inputs in mind as we talk about how to implement the RegDataSrc control signal in the control:
+Keep the order of the values on the inputs in mind.

-Finally on the main circuit, hook the RegDataSrc signal up.
+Finally on the main circuit, hook the RegDataSrc signal up to the mux.
 Don’t forget to do this!

-Now the lui test should work: it shows FFEF, then BEEF.
-(If it shows EFBE for the second value, you have the inputs to that lui splitter mess swapped.)
+Now the mov test should work.
 Notice that on each instruction when the register file’s WE is 1, RegDataSrc is set to a value that chooses the appropriate MUX input.
 Nice!

 Now would be a good time to go back to make sure 01_li_put still works, too.